Skatteetaten/suppleringsskatt/README.md

 # Global Information Return (Suppleringsskatt)

 Used for the publication of system development documentation related to the BEPS Global Information Return file (GIR).
-For further information, see: [https://www.skatteetaten.no/bedrift-og-organisasjon/rapportering-og-bransjer/suppleringsskatt/validering/](https://www.skatteetaten.no/bedrift-og-organisasjon/rapportering-og-bransjer/suppleringsskatt/validering/)
+For further information, see: TBD

 ## Format